actionml/universal-recommender/README.md

 ### v0.2.0

  - date range filters implemented
- - trending/popularity used for backfill when no other recommendations are returned by the query
+ - hot/trending/popular used for backfill and when no other recommendations are returned by the query
  - filters/bias < 0 caused scores to be altered in v0.1.1 fixed in this version so filters have no effect on scoring.
+ - the model is now hot-swapped in Elasticsearch so no downtime should be seen, in fact there is no need to run `pio deploy` to make the new model active.
+ - it is now possible to have an engine.json (call it something else) dedicated to recalculating the popularity model.
+This allows fast updates to poularity without recalculating the collaborative filtering model.
+ - Elasticsearch can now be in cluster mode

 ### v0.1.1